andrewdalpino/ProtHash/README.md

 # ProtHash

 A protein language model that outputs amino acid sequence embeddings for use in clustering, classification, locality-sensitive hashing, and more.
-Distilled from the ESMC family of models with deep comprehension of protein structure, ProtHash produces contextual embeddings that align in vector space according to the sequences' atomic structure.
-Trained to mimic its ESMC teacher model, ProtHash achieves near perfect similarity to ESMC embeddings but at a greatly reduced computational cost.
+Distilled from the [ESMC](https://www.evolutionaryscale.ai/blog/esm-cambrian) family of models with deep comprehension of protein structure, ProtHash produces contextual embeddings that align in vector space according to the sequences' atomic structure.
+Trained on the [SwissProt](https://huggingface.co/datasets/andrewdalpino/SwissProt-Gene-Ontology) dataset to mimic the activations of its ESMC teacher model, ProtHash embeddings have near perfect similarity to ESMC embeddings but at a greatly reduced computational cost.

 ## Key Features